Glacial Lagoon – Jökulárslón – articles and travel stories

 Meet Nonni — Your New AI Travel Companion for Iceland

 Planning a trip to Iceland can be overwhelming.
 Between the Northern Lights, glacier hikes, the Golden Circle, hot springs, whale watching, and everything in between, there’s a staggering amount to consider.
-And after thirteen years of publishing Stuck in Iceland Travel Magazine, I’ll be the…
+And after fourteen years of publishing Stuck in Iceland Travel Magazine, I’ll be the…

 Sigríður Hagalín Björnsdóttir Interview: Master of Icelandic Apocalyptic and Historical Fiction